 Mandibulectomy.
 If the tumor has entered a jawbone but not spread into the bone, then a piece of the jawbone or the whole jawbone is removed.
 If there is evidence of destruction of the jawbone on an x-ray, then the entire bone may need to be removed.

 Maxillectomy.
-A surgery that removes part or all of the hard palate, which is the bony roof of the mouth.
+This surgery removes part or all of the hard palate, which is the bony roof of the mouth.
 Prostheses (artificial devices), or more recently, the use of flaps of soft tissue with and without bone can be placed to fill gaps from this operation.

 Neck dissection.
 Cancer of the oral cavity and oropharynx often spreads to lymph nodes in the neck, and it may be necessary to remove some or all of these lymph nodes in a surgical procedure called a neck dissection.